mirkancal/pdf_thumbnail/README.md

 ![gif]

 ## Caching ⏲
-I left caching part opinionated to keep the package simple.
+I left caching part unopinionated to keep the package simple.
 Just create your own class from `ImageThumbnailCacher` and implement the `read/write` methods.
 Holding images as Uint8List, so `Map<int, Uint8List>` is what's need to be written and read to cache.
 Map for page number to images.

 ```dart